-Japan to set out pandemic exit strategy after emergency extended
+Japan sets out pandemic exit strategy after emergency extended

 By July, however, a second wave had begun to grow, with the number of cases eventually reaching nearly triple the amount reported during the first.

-After the third wave — which lasted roughly from late October until March — the country tried to prevent a rebound by introducing quasi-emergency measures, which call on businesses to reduce operational hours but not close altogether, as can be requested during a state of emergency.
+After the third wave — which lasted roughly from late October until March — the country tried to prevent a rebound by introducing quasi-emergency measures, which call on businesses to reduce operating hours but not close altogether, as can be requested during a state of emergency.

 Despite these steps to put society back on course, highly transmissible variants of the coronavirus ignited a fourth wave.
 The same quasi-emergency measures failed to prevent a fifth wave, which began as a rebound in the capital but soon spread nationwide.

-According the government’s COVID-19 exit strategy, vaccinated people will no longer be discouraged from doing the following:
+According to the government’s COVID-19 exit strategy, vaccinated people will no longer be discouraged from doing the following:

-Dining in public after a funeral, wedding, school entrance exam or graduation ceremony
+- Dining in public after a funeral, wedding or school entrance or graduation ceremony

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.